-With regard to oral advocacy, the usual principles of delivery apply, only with a greater emphasis on these points in virtual hearings: counsel should articulate themselves with clarity and pace themself appropriately.
+With regard to oral advocacy, the usual principles of delivery apply, only with a greater emphasis on these points in virtual hearings: counsel should articulate themselves with clarity and pace themselves appropriately.
 One should remember that, depending on the hearing technology and internet connections, a person’s voice might slightly lag behind the image (or the other way round).
 This should be considered when attempting effects of style.
 For example, a pause intended to be impactful in an in-person hearing might only be understood as the technology failing in a virtual hearing, and the speaker would lose momentum.

-Counsel should always avoid talking over others (opposite counsel, witnesses, experts and particularly the tribunal), even more so in a virtual hearing.
+Counsel should always avoid talking over others (opposite counsel, witnesses, experts and, particularly, the tribunal), even more so in a virtual hearing.
 Talking over someone is likely to confuse and may irritate the tribunal.
 Further disruption will be caused if this requires transcription and interpretation services to be redone.
-Also, unlike in an in-person hearing, second chair whispering to lead counsel during the hearing may be captured by the microphone, which could come across as disruptive noise.
+Also, unlike in an in-person hearing, the second chair whispering to lead counsel during the hearing may be captured by the microphone, which could come across as disruptive noise.
 Therefore, counsel should make full use of the mute function.